bugzilla/bugzilla/docs/en/rst/integrating/extensions.rst

   :file:`hook/global/setting-descs-settings.none.tmpl`.
 Your code can see the hash variable; just set more members in it.

-* To change behaviour based on the setting, reference it in templates using ``[% user.settings.setting_name.value %]``.
+* To change behavior based on the setting, reference it in templates using ``[% user.settings.setting_name.value %]``.
 Reference it in code using ``$user->settings->{'setting_name'}->{'value'}``.
 The value will be one of the option tag names (e.g. some_option).